 If you are a retiring employee of a state agency or a higher-education institution, your PEBB retiree insurance coverage will begin on the first day of the month after your employer-paid coverage, COBRA coverage, or continuation coverage ends.

 If you are an elected or full-time appointed official leaving public office, your PEBB retiree insurance coverage will begin on the first day of the month after you leave public office.

 In most cases, your employer’s payroll office will cancel (terminate) your employee coverage when they process your final paycheck.
 We cannot enroll you in retiree insurance coverage until this occurs.

 - When the PEBB Program process your form, we will send you a letter confirming that we received it and notifying you of next steps.

 - The health plan(s) that covered you as an employee will send you a cancellation letter after your payroll office cancels your employee coverage.

-- Federal rules require us to send you a PEBB Continuation of Coverage Election Notice booklet; keep it for future reference.
+- Federal rules require us to send you a PEBB Continuation of Coverage Election Notice booklet.
+Keep it for future reference.

 - After your enrollment begins, your health plan(s) will send you a welcome packet.

-An enrolled family member may be enrolled in only one medical or dental plan.
+An enrolled dependent may be enrolled in only one medical or dental plan.
 If you and your spouse or state-registered domestic partner are both independently eligible for PEBB insurance coverage, you need to decide which of you will cover yourselves and any eligible children on your medical or dental plans.
 For example, you could defer PEBB retiree medical for yourself and enroll as a dependent on your spouse’s or state-registered domestic partner’s medical coverage.